devusSs/TS3-NodeJS-Fullstack/README.md

 ## Project Explaination

 This project serves the point of collecting, distributing and showing data collected on your TeamSpeak server so you can always keep track of users, commands (via the Bot) and messages sent on your server.<br/>
-Considering not every user may accept being tracked across your server you may want to notice them in advance or when joining your TeamSpeak server that your server is being monitored and you (as the server owner) may always check the data.
+Considering not every user may accept or like being tracked across your server you may want to notify them in advance or when joining your TeamSpeak server that your server is being monitored and you (as the server owner) may always check the data.
+This can be made possible by displaying a message when joining the server which user needs to accept.

 ## Project Warning